nikitabobko/AeroSpace/docs/guide.md

 ## Caveats

-If you use some of the Accessibility features `System Settings -> Accessibility`, you may see weird animations, for no reasons, when new windows appear or when you switch workspaces.
+If you use some of the Accessibility features `System Settings -> Accessibility`, you may see weird animations, for no reasons, when AeroSpace moves windows around.
 (Shame on you, Apple! 🤦)

 Known accessibility features that cause the problem:
 - Full Keyboard Access